-The Cyber Sanctions Regulations, as modified and extended to the British overseas territories listed in Schedule 1 by this Order ("the modified Regulations"), provide that a person designated by the Secretary of State for being, or having been, involved in relevant cyber activity, is a designated person for the purposes of the modified Regulations.
-Designated persons may be excluded from a territory and may be made subject to financial sanctions, including having their funds or economic resources frozen.
+The Belarus Regulations, as modified and extended to the British overseas territories listed in Schedule 1 by this Order ("the modified Regulations"), provide that a person designated by the Secretary of State for being, or having been, involved in certain activities, is a designated person for the purposes of the modified Regulations.
+Designated persons may be excluded from the territory and may be made subject to financial sanctions, including having their funds or economic resources frozen.
+The modified Regulations also impose trade restrictions on certain goods and technology, namely military goods and military technology and other goods and technology which may be used to repress the civilian population of Belarus.

 The modified Regulations provide for certain exceptions to this sanctions regime (for example to allow for frozen accounts to be credited with interest or other earnings and to allow acts done for the purpose of national security or the prevention of serious crime).
 The Governor of a British overseas territory to which the modified Regulations extend may, with the consent of the Secretary of State, issue a licence in respect of activities that would otherwise be prohibited under the modified Regulations.
-Schedule 2 sets out the purposes for which the Governor may issue such licences.
+Schedule 3 sets out the purposes for which the Governor may issue a financial sanctions licence.
 The modified Regulations also require the Governor of the relevant territory to publish an up-to-date list of designated persons.

 The modified Regulations prescribe powers for the provision and sharing of information to enable the effective implementation and enforcement of the sanctions regime.
-The modified Regulations also prescribe enforcement powers for the issue of a search warrant.
+The modified Regulations also prescribe enforcement powers in relation to suspected ships, aircraft or vehicles, or for the issue of a search warrant.
 The modified Regulations make it a criminal offence to contravene, or circumvent, any of the prohibitions in the modified Regulations and prescribe the penalties that apply to such offences.